MichalOpoka/ecfr/cfr/title-13-Business-Credit-Assistance/chapter-I-Small-Business-Administration/part-128-Veteran-Small-Business-Certification-Program/subpart-D-Federal-Contract-Assistance/section-128.402.md

 ##### § 128.402 When may a joint venture submit an offer on a VOSB or SDVOSB contract? #####

-Link to an amendment published at 89 FR 102510, Dec.
-17, 2024.

 (a) *General.* A certified VOSB or SDVOSB may enter into a joint venture agreement with one or more other small business concerns, or with an approved mentor authorized by § 125.9 of this chapter, for the purpose of submitting an offer for a VOSB or SDVOSB contract.
-The joint venture itself need not be a certified VOSB or SDVOSB.
+SBA does not certify VOSB or SDVOSB joint ventures, but the joint venture should be designated as a VOSB or SDVOSB joint venture in SAM with the VOSB or SDVOSB-certified joint venture partner identified.
 Where this section references the requirements of a VOSB or SDVOSB joint venture partner, the VOSB or SDVOSB status of that joint venture partner must correspond with the type of award (*e.g.,* to be eligible for a SDVOSB contract, a SDVOSB joint venture partner must be the managing venturer of the joint venture).

 (1) The VOSB or SDVOSB joint venture partner must be certified in accordance with this part;